apache/skywalking/docs/en/guides/Plugin-test.md

 Expected data file, `expectedData.yaml`, include `MeterItems` part.

-We are using the toolkit plugin to show how to write the expected data.
-You could write the meter in the plugin, please follow [this document](Java-Plugin-Development-Guide.md#meter-plugin).
+We are using the toolkit plugin to demonstrate how to write the expected data.
+When write the [meter plugin](Java-Plugin-Development-Guide.md#meter-plugin), the expected data file keeps the same.

 There is one key point of testing
 1. Build a meter and operate it.